-Fusion isn't a new trend in Morocco, where the cuisine is a blend of Mediterranean, Arabic, Jewish, Persian, West African, and Berber influences.
-Meals range from the diffa, an elaborate multicourse feast featuring couscous and grilled meats, to quick brochettes (kebab) from a roadside stall.
-Produce is seasonal, grown locally and typically without chemical pesticides or fertilisers.
+Morocco cuisine has a unique blend of Berber, Arab, African, Spanish and French influences.
+Meals range from a diffa, an elaborate multicourse feast featuring spiced salads, couscous and tagines, to quick brochettes (meat skewers) from roadside stalls.
+Produce is seasonally and locally grown.

-Tagines, the fragrant stews of meat, vegetables or fish, are named after the distinctive conical earthenware vessel they're cooked in, and are a Moroccan main staple.
-Flavours revolve around a subtle array of spices, and every spice shop traditionally has its own secret ras el hanout spice blend recipe.
+Tagines, fragrant stews of meat, vegetables or fish, are named after the distinctive conical earthenware vessel they're cooked in, and are a Moroccan main staple.
+Flavours revolve around a subtle array of spices, and almost every family has their own secret recipe.